carloswbarros/4ChanDownloader/README.md

 # TODO
 - [x] The ability of choosing to minimize normally or to the system tray (taskbar)
-- [ ] Improve download page by adding a custom layout and download thumbnails
+- [x] Improve download page by downloading the thumbnails and change the urls to work local
 - [ ] Organize the download of boards by creating a small database

 # License